s-j-pinto/advanced-python-projects-build-ai-applications-4465602-1/README.md

-# Advanced Python Projects: Build AI Applications
+# Advance through Python Projects: Build AI Applications
 This is the repository for the LinkedIn Learning course `Advanced Python Projects: Build AI Applications`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]